 There are a number of easy things for you do to make your garden a great place for you and your family, and maintain the health of local bushland and Sydney Harbour.

 - Use native plants to provide natural habitat and food sources for our native fauna.
-Council can provide information on suitable plants, or see our
+Council can provide information on suitable plants, or see our Guide to Native Plant Species for Mosman Gardens (1.1MB)

 - Introduce a number of ‘layers’ to your garden with ground covers, climbers, shrubs, bushes and trees that provide a wide variety of habitats.